-In Google search console you may find that some of your pages has been excluded with the status "Alternative page with proper canonical tag" in Google Search console grow over time, but I was wondering what this was.
+In Google search console you may find that some of your pages has been excluded with the status "Alternative page with proper canonical tag".
 Overall this means that a page points to another page which has itself as the canonical tag (proper canonical tag).
 Meaning the excluded page is not the canonical page and Google will index the canonical page instead, hence this one is excluded.
 If the pages that are listed are not supposed to be the canonical ones everything is likely fine.

 Such as this page which can be found at: